 Open-air dance night at Lammassaari - Wednesday 26 June

 Open-air dancing is a Finnish tradition that used to be very popular in the 50’s and 60’s.
-After some decades of disco dancing rolex replica, open-air stages in woodlands were born again and gained a new audience and popularity.
+After some decades of disco dancing, open-air stages in woodlands were born again and gained a new audience and popularity.
 You don’t need to know how to dance – we will teach you the basic steps and the live orchestra will keep up the mood.
 Lammassaari is a special place: an island covered with woods and tiny cottages –– almost in the middle of the city.
 A Finnish summer night with food, drinks, tango as well as ‘letkajenkka’ really has the makings of a memorable experience.

 An evening at the National Archives of Finland – Wednesday 26 June, 18:00-19:00